 Coal tar is a complex chemical mixture derived from burning coal.
 (Yes, you read that right).
 It includes a number of suspected and known carcinogens, such as benzene, toluene, and naphthalene.

-Coal tar is found in shampoos and scalp treatments, soap, hair dyes, and lotions.
+Coal tar is found in shampoos and scalp treatments and hair dye.

 Check the label for: Coal tar, tar, coal, coal tar solution, crude coal tar, estar, impervotar, KC 261, lavatar, picis carbonis, naphtha, high solvent naphtha, naphtha distillate, benzin B70, petroleum ben